SAP-samples/btp-task-center-integration/concur-scenario/ips-integration.md

 To set up user provisioning to SAP Concur you need to:

--   Create an API user in IAS

--   Add Source System IAS in IPS
+-   Add a System User to IAS

--   Create an API user in SAP Concur
+-   Create a Source System IAS in IPS

 -   Create Company Request Token in SAP Concur